 College

-At Northwest Missouri State University, Pestock excelled as an offensive guard, showcasing his skills on the gridiron.
-His dedication and hard work paid off when he earned a spot as a starter in his junior year, marking a significant milestone in his football career.
+At the university, Pestock stood out as an offensive guard on the football field.
+His dedication and effort led him to become a starter in his junior year, a significant achievement in his football career.

 Professional